pc2/sus-compiler/philosophy/instantiation.md

 Additional modifiers
 - Latency-free: All latency registers are removed
-- Set latency: between two
+- Set latency: sets the latency between two connectors (ports, locals, fields etc), adding or removing latency registers as needed.
+Mustly used to override latency for tight feedback loops.